GENDER BIAS

 • conventional

-SIGNIFICANCE:: The criticism was not that women lacked morality, but that Kohlberg’s scoring system defined “higher morality” according to male associated justice frameworks.
+• SIGNIFICANCE: The criticism was not that women lacked morality, but that Kohlberg’s scoring system defined “higher morality” in terms of male-associated justice frameworks.

 FREUD’S PSYCHOSEXUAL THEORY (1905–1923)